Skip to Main Content

 Healthy food, healthy profits

-Obesity isn’t just a significant health risk.
-It affects our economy too, costing the UK £27 billion every year.
+Unhealthy foods and drinks aren’t just a significant health risk.
+They affect our economy too, with obesity costing the UK £98 billion every year, according to the Tony Blair Institute for Global Change.

 The government has introduced a raft of proposals to tackle the cost and accessibility of unhealthy food.
-And with £2 in every £3 spent on food in the UK going to a handful of supermarkets, they’re on the frontline of any change in regulation.
 On top of potential controls on advertising, in-store promotions and more, they must also contend with growing public demand for healthier food.

 This changing trend could take a bite out of supermarkets’ profits.
 We’re encouraging them to get ahead of the curve before their revenue is affected – and therefore your pension pot.